NEW

 Real-World Example

-Real-World Example — Both Systems: A homeowner in coastal North Carolina installed both: a 16kW Generac standby ($9,500 installed) and a 6kW solar + 1× Powerwall ($18,000, $12,600 after ITC).
+Real-World Example — Both Systems (2025 install before OBBBA repeal): A homeowner in coastal North Carolina installed both in 2025: a 16kW Generac standby ($9,500 installed) and a 6kW solar + 1× Powerwall ($18,000; $12,600 after the 30% federal 25D ITC, claimed on their 2025 return).
 The Powerwall handles short outages silently and shaves $120/month off the electric bill.
 The generator kicks in for multi-day hurricane outages.
-Total investment: $22,100 after credits.
+Total investment (2025): $22,100 after the federal credit.
+For a 2026 install of the same combo: the federal 25D ITC no longer applies (OBBBA, PL 119-21, signed July 4, 2025); 25D allows carryforward of unused pre-2026 credit for households with prior installs, but new 2026 installs no longer accrue the credit — total 2026 investment without rebates is $27,500 (NC utility solar rebates and Duke Energy battery incentives can trim this where eligible).
 They get the best of both worlds.

 When to Choose a Generator